marcelovalois/marcelovalois/README.md

 Hi there!

-I'm a Computer Engineering student passionated for solving problems and coding!
+I'm a Computer Engineering student passionate about solving problems and coding!

 I guess I've recently found what is possibly my favourite programming language: Javascript.